Is all our fire of shipwreck wood?—Robert Browning, 1862

 If so vast a damage as 200,000 pounds befell that little company of stationers in books and paper and the like, what shall we conceive was lost in cloth, in silks of all kinds, in linen, and those richer manufactures?
 Not to speak of money, plate, and jewels, whereof some were recovered out of the ruins of those houses which the owners took care to watch, as containing somewhat that was worth the looking for, and in which deluge there were men ready enough to fish.

-Edward Hyde, earl of Clarendon, from his Life.
+From his Life.
 Hyde became lord chancellor to Charles II after the Restoration, but was dismissed from his chancellorship in August 1667.
 Three months later he was forced to flee to France.
 He wrote his Life and completed his History of the Rebellion while in exile.
 A month after his death in Rouen in 1674, he was buried in Westminster Abbey.
 “Clarendon,” said journalist and critic Murray Kempton, “was always on the losing side, but he was a towering spirit.”